How to use Growhold

 Insights overview

-Insights maps live buying activity across markets, organized into demand clusters by vertical and buyer type.
-Each cluster represents a real pattern: a type of buyer, in a specific industry, looking for a specific kind of solution.
-Browse by mode to switch between product building, automation, and delivery contexts.
-Filter by vertical to narrow to the markets you care about.
-Use Insights to scan where demand is concentrating before you decide where to focus.
+Insights maps live buying activity across markets, organized into demand insights by vertical and buyer type.
+Each demand insight represents a recurring pattern: a type of buyer, in a specific industry, looking for a specific kind of solution.
+Switch between demand areas to see demand through the lens of building products, automating workflows, or delivering services.
+Filter by vertical to narrow to the markets relevant to your work.

 Reading the signals

-Insights organizes demand into three modes: build, automate, and deliver.
-Each mode reflects a different kind of work buyers are looking for.
-Within each mode, clusters are grouped by vertical so you can track the specific markets you care about.
-Buyer intent tags inside each cluster show the language buyers use when they describe what they need.
-This is the vocabulary worth knowing when you are forming a position or writing to a specific audience.
+Insights organizes demand across three areas: build products, automate workflows, and deliver services.
+Each area reflects a different kind of buyer and a different kind of outcome they are paying for.
+Within each demand area, demand insights group by vertical so you can track the markets relevant to your work.
+Buyer intent tags inside each demand insight show the language buyers use when describing what they need, useful when forming a position or writing to a specific audience.

-Any cluster in Insights can be taken directly into Chat.
-Click a cluster and Growhold opens a new conversation with that demand signal as the starting context.
-From there you can ask what the pattern means for your category, who is buying, what they are not finding, and where your direction maps against the signal.
-Chat draws from the market data plus everything already in your workspace to give you grounded, specific answers.
+Any demand insight in Insights can be taken directly into Chat.
+Click one and Growhold opens a conversation with that demand signal as context.
+From there you can explore what the pattern means for your product or feature roadmap, who is buying, and how your direction maps against it.
+Chat draws from the market data alongside everything already in your workspace.

 How agents connect to Insights